-Save for the Competition Act, the form and content of notification is governed by the Ordinance on the Content and the Manner of Submission of Merger Notifications (Official Gazette of RS, no. 5/2016).
+Save for the Competition Act, the form and content of notification is governed by the Implementing Ordinance (as defined under question 1.2 above), which came into force in February 2016 and introduces short- and long-form notifications.

-In February 2016, the new Implementing Ordinance came into force, which introduced short and long form notifications (please see question 3.9 below).

 The merger notification shall be submitted in the Serbian language.
-All appendices can be submitted as copies, while documents in a foreign language need to be submitted along with the translation by a sworn court interpreter into Serbian.
-The Commission is empowered to request any other information it considers relevant for the assessment of the intended concentration.
-Similarly, the applicant may submit other information and documents that it considers relevant for the assessment of the envisaged concentration.
-In the case that the Commission requests additional information, but it is not provided, the merger notification will be dismissed.
+All appendices can be submitted as copies, while documents in a foreign language need to be submitted along with their translation into Serbian by a sworn court interpreter.
+The Commission can request any other information it considers relevant for the assessment of the intended concentration.
+Similarly, the notifying party may submit other information and documents that it considers relevant for the assessment of the intended concentration.
+Should the Commission request additional information, but it is not provided, the merger notification will be dismissed.